-In a previous lesson I explained the differences between classic and rapid spanning-tree and how rapid spanning-tree works.
-If you haven’t seen it before, I would recommend to look at it first before diving in the configuration.
+In a previous lesson, I explained the differences between classic and rapid spanning tree and how rapid spanning tree works.
+If you haven’t seen it before, I would recommend looking at it first before diving into the configuration.

 Having said that, let’s look at the configuration.
 This is the topology that I will use: